replicatedhq/replicated-docs/README.md

 ## Topic Templates

 Please copy the topic templates that are located in the `templates` folder to create new content.
-Right now we have a template for creating a procedure (`procedure.md`), which is our main form of content creation.
+Right now we have a two templates for creating procedures:

+- A single procedure/task: `procedure.md`

+- A process/workflow that requires multiple procedures/tasks: `process-multiple-procedures.md`

 Save the new topic to the correct folder and be sure to follow the [filenaming convention](#filenaming).